The U.S. has two dominant ice dance teams. There might only be room on the podium for one.

 Hawayek and Baker have won the bronze medal at U.S. nationals the past four years, securing a spot in the pecking order behind the two dominant American tandems that arrived here in Beijing to chase a medal in this event.

-Both of those top U.S. duos entered these Games four years after Olympic disappointments: Hubbell and Donohue slipped to fourth after errors in their free dance.
+Both of those top U.S. duos entered these Games four years after Olympic disappointments: Hubbell and Donohue slipped to fourth after errors in their free dance in 2018.
 Chock and Bates had a stunning collapse to the ice and finished ninth.
-They were all part of the silver-winning team in Beijing, but they’re both still seeking their first individual Olympic medals, with Saturday’s competition serving as the first step.
+They were both on the silver-winning team in Beijing, but they’re still seeking their first individual Olympic medals, with Saturday’s competition serving as the first step.

 Hubbell said she entered the PyeongChang Games believing what she described as Olympic cliches — that medaling is “life-changing” and fourth place is “the worst.”
 When she tells others about her result that just missed the podium, they seem to believe in the agony of fourth, too.
 She cried about it for two days but then assured herself that fourth was better than fifth, sixth and all the other places.
 Now she feels proud of the result and all she and Donohue have accomplished since.